 Before we go any further, let us consider a practical example.
 The diagram shows the basic operation of an electrical motor.
-View the currents as going away from you and coming toward you.
-The role of a commutator is to arrange for such current flows.
+View the currents as going away from you (into the screen) and coming toward you (out of the screen).
+The role of a commutator is to deliver such current flows.

-The force, and therefore the rotating torque, is related to a multiplication of the magnetic field strength and the current flow.

-The field strength, current and force are all vectors.
-The resultant force vector is at right angles to the other two vectors and in this case, but not in all, they too are at right angles to one another.
-As such they deliver the greatest possible forces and hence the greatest rotary torque.
-I hope my inclusion of this example helps in establishing that vector multiplication has some purpose.
+The force, and therefore the rotating torque, has been found to be related to a multiplication of the magnetic field strength and the current flow.
+All are vectors as they have scale and direction.
+The force vector is at right angles to the other two vectors and in this case, but not in all, they too are at right angles to one another.
+Being at right angles means they deliver the most effective force and thereby torque.
+I hope my inclusion of this example shows that vector multiplication has a practical purpose.

-If I am pushing northward and you are pushing with an identical force toward the south west we can guess that the pushed object will move both to the north and west.
-Combining vectors geometrically gives us the combined force in both size and direction as long as we draw the vector lengths to some scale and with the right relative directions.
+If I am pushing an object northward and you are pushing on the same object with an identical force but toward the south west we can guess that the pushed object will move, if it can do so, both to the north and west.
+More accurately by combining vectors geometrically as shown in the diagram we can get a combined force with both size and direction.
+Of course we must draw the vector lengths to some scale and with the right relative directions.

-It may be more convenient to work out the result algebraically.
-The top triangle from the above is illustrated here and we can use the equality of the cosine rule ( as determined in my blog on trigonometry) and as shown to determine the size of the result.
+It may be more convenient and more accurate to work out the result algebraically.
+The top triangle from the above is illustrated here and we can use the equality of the cosine rule (see my blog on trigonometry) to determine the size of the result.

 A x B = (Ax i + Ay j + Az k) x (Bx i + By j + Bz k)